yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/yugabyte-jdbc.md

 ## CRUD operations

-Learn how to establish a connection to a YugabyteDB database and begin basic CRUD operations using the steps in [Build an application](../../../develop/build-apps/java/ysql-yb-jdbc/).
+The following sections demonstrate how to perform common tasks required for Java application development.

-The following sections break down the example to demonstrate how to perform common tasks required for Java application development using the YugabyteDB JDBC smart driver.
+To start building your application, make sure you have met the [prerequisites](/preview/drivers-orms/java/#prerequisites).

 ### Step 1: Set up the client dependencies